splynx/docs/files/en/configuration/tools/import/import.md

 ![services_error](services_error.png)

-you won't be able to confirm the import without the **Ignore rows with error** option enabled.
+You won't be able to confirm the import without the **Ignore rows with error** option enabled.
 To continue importing, but without the error in the record, enable the specified option and confirm.

 ![services_imported](imported_services.png)